ezi-sab/ezi-sab/README.md

 ## Hi, my name is Eunji(Sabrina) Kwak 👋

+### :page_with_curl: Work Experiences :page_with_curl:
+* I'm currently working as Bioinformatician in Bioinformatics Research Technology Platform (RTP), University of Warwick.
+* I worked with Linear Diagnostics Limited as Bioinformatician: from Apr,2023 to Sep,2023.

 ### 📕Education📕
 * I'm graduated MSc Bioinformatics at University of Birmingham.
-* I'm currently working on the my project:
+* I'm currently worked on the following projects:

-  > Project: Skin single-cell RNA sequencing(scRNA Seq)
+  > Project: Skin single-cell RNA sequencing (scRNA Seq)
   >
   > Project: Designing the bioinformatics pipeline for STI tester development (in Python)